metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 On a critical long third-down, the Vikings could not muster any pressure, despite rushing five.
 Granted, the 49ers were in max-protect, but it's not a good sign for a defense that prides itself on judicious blitzes.

 Fantastic work by Garoppalo, nailing two big throws on a drive at the end of the first half to score the touchdown.
 One of those throws came on 3rd & 11, on a laser pass to Brandon Aiyuk streaking across the middle of the field surrounded by 3-4 Viking defenders.

+Dalvin Cook is such a beast, chewing off an explosive run against an eight-man box.

+Nice to see Klint Kubiak incorporating a bit more creativity into the offense.
+A play-action wide receiver screen tossed back to the tailback on the opposite side of the field helped Minnesota move the ball down a few yards away from the goal zone.